-The methodology here differs from the previous impacts in one fundamental way.
-Whereas the previous spending impacts depend on an annually renewed injection of new sales into the regional economy, the alumni impact is the result of years of past instruction and the associated accumulation of human capital.
+While SCC creates an economic impact through its operations and student spending, the greatest economic impact of SCC stems from the added human capital-the knowledge, creativity, imagination, and entrepreneurship-found in its alumni.
+While of years of past instruction and the associated accumulation of human capital.
 The initial effect of alumni is comprised of two main components.
 The first and largest of these is the added labor income of SCC's former students.
 The second component of the initial effect is comprised of the added non-labor income of the businesses that employ former students of SCC.